ausu/courseproject/README.md

 Course Project for Getting and Cleaning Data (Coursera)

-This repo contains run_analysis.R (R script file) and codebook.md (codebook for tidy data set created after executing the R Script file).
+This repo contains tidyData.txt, run_analysis.R (R script file) and codebook.md (codebook for tidy data set created after executing the R Script file).

-## Data set
+## Original data set
 The data set for this project is the Human Activity Recognition Using Smartphones Data Set, which can be found at:
 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-## run_analysis.R
+## run_analysis.R to process original data set to obtain tidyData.txt
 To use run_analysis.R, set the working directory using the setwd() command to the location of the data sets.

 1. Read in text files into R using read.table()